vsalvino/emacs/README.md

 Emacs for Windows with Dark Mode
 ================================

-This is an experimental build of Emacs for Windows 10/11 (2004 and higher) which follows Windows dark mode (titlebar and scollbars).
-See the `vsalvino/darkmode` branch in this repository.
+This is an experimental build of Emacs for Windows 10 (2004 and higher) and Windows 11 which follows Windows light/dark mode (titlebar and scollbars).
+See the `vsalvino/darkmode-patch` branch in this repository for a diff of only the relevant changes, exluding my build scripts and README.

 ![image](https://user-images.githubusercontent.com/13453401/138581502-b496fe4e-5a49-4017-bac9-d8173469e0e8.png)

 Caveats
 -------
-As this is a proof of concept, there are some caveats:
 * This dark mode implementation is only available in Windows 10 version 2004 or higher.
 If you run it on an older system it should behave as usual.
-* This build will only work on Windows Vista and higher.
-Links against `dwmapi.dll` which was introduced in Vista.
-This API is only called on Winddows 10 2004 and higher, so it could theoretically be refactored into a separate build profile to maintain 9x and XP compatibility.
 * This is using an internal (undocumented) Windows API.
 Therefore it could technically change at any time.
 Microsoft has notoriously not published an API to enable dark mode on Win32 apps.
-However many apps have "figured it out" and started using it out of desperation (see below).
+However many apps have "figured it out" and started using it out of desperation (see "Inspiration" below).
 These APIs seem to have "settled" and have been consistent for the past several releases of Windows.

 Download
 --------